hissssst/pathex/README.md

 # Pathex

 Speed or composability?
-Chose both!
+Choose both!

 ### What is Pathex?